Dr. Alex Stone, DPT, CSCS

 And if you want to try something new, check out Therabody’s new TheraOne Soothe CBD Massage Oil.

-This high-potency, USDA Certified organic CBD formula eases tension and supports stress relief with all-natural essential oils like lavender, eucalyptus, and golden jojoba.
+This high-potency, USDA-certified organic CBD formula eases tension and supports stress relief with all-natural essential oils like lavender, eucalyptus, and golden jojoba.

 Sounds pretty heavenly, right?

-Theraone Soothe Cbd Massage Oil
+Grey 120ml plastic bottle Theraone Soothe Cbd Massage Oil

 Consult Your PT